vr-voyage/vrchat-glb-loader/README.md

-# Still at its infancy.
-Can't do much by now
+# Still at its infancy

 A Udon-ready GLTF Binary (GLB) loader.